 Seeking interprofessional working opportunities.

-You don’t have OT on your shoulder never mind other professionals so you need to connect with them online so that you can collaborate.
+You don’t have an Occupational Therapist on your shoulder never mind other professionals so you need to connect with them online so that you can collaborate.
 Again, have an outline email prepared.
 I was worried about this section the most but through research and getting my work out there I have had plenty of opportunities for interprofessional working.
 Examples of mine have been discussing with OT Without Borders and linking with OT staff and students from other universities.

 Make the most of group supervision.